mazhurin/courseraDataCleaning/README.md

  4. Appropriately labels the data set with descriptive variable names.
  5. Creates a tidy data set with the average of each variable for each activity and each subject.

+The codebook for the resulting data set is in HumanActivitySummary.md